EVA Air Business Class Vancouver To Taipei Introduction

 Want to boost your points balance fast to earn enough points for a flight with EVA Air?
 Consider applying for an American Express card now to earn Membership Reward points that can be transferred to Aeroplan!

-Apply for the American Express Platinum Card and earn 60,000 Membership Reward points as a welcome bonus, in addition to $400 in travel credits your first year of membership!
+Apply for the American Express Platinum Card and earn 50,000 Membership Reward points as a welcome bonus, in addition to an annual $200 travel credit!

-Apply for the American Express Business Gold Rewards Card and earn 40,000 Membership Reward points as a welcome bonus, and pay no annual fee your first year – a savings of $250!
+Apply for the American Express Business Gold Rewards Card and earn 30,000 Membership Reward points as a welcome bonus!

 Have you flown EVA Air business class before?
 How did your experience compare with mine?
 Let us know in the comment section below!